sadkowsk/codellama-Aug.2023/README.md

 Impact of Code Llama since release: media coverage, downloads, etc.

-What to look for in this presentation (discussion Q&A)
+Discussion Q&A:
-* Q1: What are the key differences between the three Code Llama models?
+1. What distinguishes each of the three Code Llama models?
 (Code Llama; Code Llama-Python; Code Llama-Instruct)
-* Q2: What legal/ethical risks remain with releasing code LLMs?
+2. What legal/ethical risks remain with releasing code LLMs?

-## 1. Overview
+## 1. Article Overview
 ### Context
 Code generation is a common application of large language models (LLMs), and code-specialized models like Codex and AlphaCode show better code performance than general LLMs like GPT-3.
 However, the capabilities of these code-specialized models are impacted by their limited context sizes and lack of infilling.